ktnguye/IT2810-2/README.md

    - Install dependencies: `npm install`

 3. **Starting the project**:
+   - Run the project in the backend directory: `npm run dev`
    - Run the project in the frontend directory: `npm run dev`

 4. **Testing**: